thepowersgang/mrustc/README.md

 - Flattening AST into an intermediate form with no module higherarchy or generics
 - Converting flat AST into C
  - Bonus points for making it readable C
+ - NOTE: Due to `#[cfg]` attributes being resolved already, the C code won't be portable.